thangvubk/Cascade-RPN/configs/cascade_rpn/README.md

 # Cascade RPN

-We provide the code for reproducing experiment results of [Cascade RPN](https://arxiv.org/abs/1909.06720)
+We provide the code for reproducing experiment results of [Cascade RPN](https://arxiv.org/abs/1909.06720).
+Questions and issues related to Cascade RPN can be discussed in [Official Repo](https://github.com/thangvubk/Cascade-RPN).
 ```
 @inproceedings{vu2019cascade,
   title={Cascade RPN: Delving into High-Quality Region Proposal Network with Adaptive Convolution},